Table of Contents

 - Keep the

-HTTP methods by selecting them fromAllowed HTTP methods
+GETandHEADHTTP methods by selecting them fromAllowed HTTP methods; - Under the

 - Choose